 • find out whether the cancer has spread to nearby lymph nodes

-Surgery tends to be most effective for treating breast cancer in its early stages, before it has spread to other parts of the body.
-The cancer is easier to remove in the early stages.
+Surgery tends to be most effective for treating breast cancer in its early stages when it’s easier to remove and before it has spread to other parts of the body.

-Your doctor is less likely to recommend surgery if you have metastatic breast cancer (MBC) that has spread to distant parts of your body.
-However, doctors sometimes recommend surgery to remove tumors or treat symptoms.
+Your doctor is less likely to recommend surgery if you have stage 4 cancer that has spread to the other parts of the body.
+However, doctors sometimes recommend surgery to ease symptoms.

 Your doctor may recommend surgery to remove cancer from your breast, particularly if the cancer hasn’t yet spread to distant parts of your body.